demon Arioch

 This king is known as the leader of the Elymeans and commands a strong military force.
 The focus of the story is on the assembly of these armies in a place called Ragau, where they prepare for a major battle.

-His role in this story highlights his connection to significant military actions and focuses on his position as a leader of the “sons of Chelod,” who pose a serious threat to the people chosen by God.
+His role in this story highlights his connection to significant military actions.
+It focuses on his position as a leader of the “sons of Chelod,” who pose a serious threat to the people chosen by God.

 The Binding in the Abramelin Tradition

 In the writings of Abramelin the Mage, a significant entity in the world of magic, there is mention of a spirit that serves under two powerful demons named Magot and Kore.
-The tales tell us that to work safely with this spirit, a practitioner must undergo a strict eighteen-month process of purification and preparation.
+The tales tell us that to work safely with this spirit, a practitioner must undergo a rigorous 18-month purification and preparation process.

 During a special ritual where different spirits are called upon, this particular spirit is said to help carry out the mage’s wishes, whether that involves gaining knowledge or even causing harm to others.